 1. Run a background check with Instant Checkmate

 Instant Checkmate is a background check site.
-It can be useful when you want to run a thorough background check: personal basic information, photos, online footprint, assets, properties owned, credit history, and criminal records if available.
-This helps you run a fact check about a person and see how their stories hold up.
+It can be useful when you want to run a thorough background check: personal basic information, photos, online social media, assets, properties owned, and criminal & traffic records if available.
+This helps you run a quick check about a person and see how their stories hold up.

 - Go to Instant Checkmate Background Search.

 - Enter the name of the person who you suspect is a catfish and click SEARCH NOW.